adjust/android_sdk/README.md

 </tr>
 </table>

-Upon receiving this information, Adjust will change the sharing of that specific user's data to partners and the Adjust SDK will continue to work as usual.
+Upon receiving this information, Adjust changes sharing the specific user's data to partners.
+The Adjust SDK will continue to work as expected.

 Call the following method to instruct the Adjust SDK to send the granular options to the Adjust backend: